Respiratory illness safety policies

 For Malkhut Mishpacha and other events in community members’ homes, there may be additional COVID measures which will be communicated on the specific event’s registration form.

-When the CDC Level of Respiratory Illness Activity for NYC is high or very high, we will reinstate the following safety measures:
+When the CDC Level of Respiratory Illness Activity for NY State is high or very high, we will reinstate the following safety measures:

 -